Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the continuous test results model

 Since this is not a full simulation study and we only generated a single data set, with sampling error, we would not expect to fully recover the `truth'.
-However, we might consider analysis of the ideal data set as the 'gold standard' analysis for this data set.
-These are the results we would expect to obtain for this particular dataset had we observed all of the stage-specific data, and can serve as the 'gold standard' comparators to the results obtained using only the `observed' stage-specific data and those using both stage-specific and overall information.
-Table \ref{tab:cont_sim} provides a summary of these results for two different and arbitrarily chosen thresholds.
-As expected, the results for the disease-free group are identical in all cases, since exactly the same information was used in all three modeling approaches.
-For the disease states, we notice that the point estimates of sensitivity for both thresholds obtained using the joint model, are in almost all cases closer to the ones based on the ideal/unobserved data compared with those obtained using only the observed stage-specific data.
+However, we might consider analysis of the ideal data set as the `gold standard' analysis for this data set.
+These are the results we would expect to obtain for this particular dataset had we observed all of the stage-specific data.
+Table \ref{tab:cont_sim} provides a comparison of results from modeling the ideal data with results from modeling only the stage-specific or the stage-specific plus overall data, for two arbitrarily chosen thresholds.
+As expected, the results for the disease-free group are identical in all cases, since exactly the same information was used across all three models.
+For the three disease stages, we notice that the point estimates of sensitivity for both thresholds obtained using the joint model, are in almost all cases closer to the ones based on the ideal/unobserved data compared with those obtained using only the observed stage-specific data.
 In all cases, the corresponding 95$\%$ CrIs from the joint model are in closer agreement with those using the ideal dataset and narrower than those based on the limited `observed' stage-specific data.

 For Scenario II, results are shown in Figure \ref{fig:sims-cont-s2} and Table \ref{tab:cont_sim}.
-Since in this case there were enough stage-specific data to inform the slopes for all stages, the differences between the two approaches are less striking compared with those from Scenario I. However, the gain in precision is still noticeable when all available information is used compared with using only the observed stage-specific data.
+Since in this case there was sufficient stage-specific data to estimate slopes for all stages, the differences between the two approaches are less striking compared with those from Scenario I. However, the gain in precision is still noticeable when all available information is used compared with using only the observed stage-specific data.